CityOfPhiladelphia/phila-ui/README.md

 Run `npm install --save CityOfPhiladelphia/phila-ui#master` (_until there is a `public distribution` in npm_)

 ### Importing
-In `main.js`, import phila-ui.

 #### Importing individually
 You can import components individually.
 This is the reccomended method.
-If you import components individually, you will also need to import the base.scss phila-ui file in your main Vue file:
+If you import components individually, you will also need to import the base.scss phila-ui file in your `main.js` file:`import 'phila-ui/src/styles/base.scss'`

-`import 'phila-ui/src/styles/base.scss'`

 ```
 import { Header, InputText } from 'phila-ui';